ParkerICI/premessa/README.md

 ```

 - *A_normalized.fcs*: contains the normalized data, with an added parameter called *beadDist* representing the square root of the Mahalanobis distance of each event from the centroid of the beads population
-- *beads_before_and_after.pdf*: a plot of the median intensities of the beads channels before and after normalization
+- *beads_before_and_after.pdf*: a plot of the median intensities of the beads channels before and after normalization.
+This plot contains a single median value per sample.
+Therefore it will not be informative if you are normalizing a single sample
+- *A.pdf*: a plot of the intensities of the beads channels along time, before and after normalization
 - *A_normalized_beadsremoved.fcs*: the normalized data with the beads events removed
 - *A_normalized_removedEevents.fcs*: the events that have been removed from the normalized data based on the Mahalanobis distance cutoff
 - *A_beads.fcs*: the beads events, as identified by gating